accesscode-2-1/user-manual/code-of-conduct.md

 # Access Code Code of Conduct

 All coordinators, instructors, students and volunteers at any Access Code event are required to agree with the following code of conduct.
-Coordinators will enforce this code throughout the event.
+Coordinators will enforce this code throughout the program.

 ##The Quick Version